AlexanderLutsenko/nobuco/README.md

 </p>

 The easiest way of fixing this is to explicitly assign the result to the slice.
-Conveniently enough, most standard in-place operations in pytorch do return their modified arguments as outputs.
+Conveniently enough, most standard in-place operations in Pytorch do return their modified arguments as outputs.

 ```python
 class MyModule(nn.Module):